Taming-the-BEAST/Prior-selection/README.md

 ### Setting up tip dates

-The heterochronous dataset contains the information on when the sequences were sampled.
+The heterochronous dataset contains information on the dates sequences were sampled.
 We want to use this information to specify the tip dates in BEAUti.

 > In the **Tip Dates** panel, click the **Use tip dates** option.